 Besides designated Chicago piers on Lake Michigan—Montrose Harbor, 4400 N. Monrose Ave.; Belmont Harbor, 3600 N. Lake Shore Dr.; Diversey Harbor, 2700 N. Lake Shore Dr.; DuSable Harbor, 111 N. Lake Shore Dr.; 31st Street Pier, 3100 S. Lake Shore Dr.; Casino Pier (63rd Street Beach), 6400 S. Lake Shore Dr.; Calumet Park, 9600 S. Walton Dr.—lake fishing is permitted except where designated otherwise.

 Catch some coho, chinook salmon, steelhead and brown trout on Lake Michigan.
-Charter boats are available for such aspirations.
+Travel packages with charter boats are often available for such aspirations.
 Anglers must comply with state laws, and ages 16 and older must have a valid license.
 Residents need a season license or a 24-hour Lake Michigan license; nonresidents can purchase a 24-hour, a 3-day (consecutive) or annual license.
 The annual non-resident license is $31.50, 3-day $15.50, 24-hour $10.50, and the salmon and trout stamp is an additional $6.50 each.

 GolfChicago's harsh winters leave golfers yearning for spring.
 Golf enthusiasts can choose from the one 18-hole and seven nine-hole courses of the Chicago Park District or from the 10 courses, four driving ranges and a miniature golf course owned by Forest Preserve Golf.
 Hours of operation and seasons vary.
 Generally, golf is possible from late March until November, depending upon weather and course conditions.
 Some courses may be open throughout winter; phone ahead.